nikk0007/devopsprojects/cicd/06-terraform-ansible-Sonarqube-setup/README.md

-This project is to create an EC2 using terraform and automatically trigger ansible to copy and execute the script on it to setup nexus repo.
+This project is to create an EC2 using terraform and automatically trigger ansible to copy and execute the script on it to setup sonarqube repo.

 Create a t2.medium EC2 with Centos.